Change point localization in dependent dynamic nonparametric random dot product graphs: Theory

 \section{Theory}

 In this section, we provide the statistical guarantees for \Cref{algorithm:WBS}.
 In order to enhance the theoretical understanding, we take a step back and understand how the jump defined in \eqref{eq-jump-define} through the cumulative distribution functions of the inner products can be related to the jumps in terms of the distributions of the adjacency matrices.
+The main results which provide theoretical guarantees of our algorithm are collected in \Cref{thm-main}.